 3. 2020 League of Legends World Championship - 3,882,252 viewers

-The most recent edition of one of the most prestigious tournaments in esports went through several difficulties due to the current worldwide situation, after the host country chosen for it was none other than China.
+The 2020 edition of one of the most prestigious tournaments in esports went through several difficulties due to the current worldwide situation, after the host country chosen for it was none other than China.

 However, Riot Games was able to achieve the unthinkable by being able to transport almost all participating teams (with the exception of the Vietnamese ones), in order to fight for glory at the Summoner's Rift, in an unprecedented event carried out successfully from Shanghai, China.